sozi-projects/Sozi-website/content/pages/de/contribute.md

 Lang: de
 Translation: true
 Status: hidden
-Author: Guillaume Savaton, Andrej Barth
+Authors: Guillaume Savaton, Andrej Barth

 > Read this page in English for an up-to-date version.